Persistent Cost of Lipschitz Maps: Introduction

 A homomorphism of persistence modules defines kernel, cokernel, and image modules via point-wise linear algebra, along with naturally induced maps.
 The \enquote{size} of the modules $\Ker(F)$ and $\Coker(F)$, measured by their interleaving distance to the trivial module $\Delta$, serves as a measure of how far the map $F$ is from a persistent isomorphism.
 This leads us to define the \textit{persistent cost} of a $1$-Lipschitz function as the maximum interleaving distance of kernel and cokernel persistence modules to the diagonal,

-This persistent cost bounds the interleaving distance between the modules associated to $X$ and $Y$, by the Induced Matching Theorem of U. Bauer and M. Lesnick in \cite{bauer2015induced} (see also \cite{bauer2020persistence}).
+The persistent cost bounds the interleaving distance between the modules associated to $X$ and $Y$, by a technical improvement to the Induced Matching Theorem of U. Bauer and M. Lesnick in \cite{bauer2015induced}, see Theorem \ref{thm lower bound}.

-Building on this result, we contribute a metric upper bound for the persistent cost of non-expanding map $f:X\to Y$, showing that $C(f)$ is bounded above by its distortion and the Hausdorff distance between its image and the codomain, $f(X)\subseteq Y$.
-Specifically, we establish the second inequality in the following sequence.
+On the other hand, we can explicit a metric upper bound for the persistent cost of a non-expanding map $f:X\to Y$, in terms of its distortion and Hausdorff distance between its image subset and codomain, $f(X)\subseteq Y$.
+Altogether, we establish the following sequence of inequalities: